 CHDR's involvement with the Clinical Network for Trials in Dermatology not only gives us access to key opinion leaders in the field of dermatology, but also facilitates rapid recruitment of patients via referring dermatologists.

 - Erasmus University Medical Center, Rotterdam

 - Teaching hospitals

-Besides the in-house database of over 50.000 volunteers, CHDR is focused on three pillars of recruitment:
+Besides our in-house database of over 50,000 volunteers, recruitment at CHDR focuses on three key channels:

-- Nationwide advertisements (newspapers, patient association journals, internet)
+- Nationwide advertisements (online and print media, including patient association journals)

-- Colleague CROs & other external recruitment agencies
+- Partner CROs and other external recruitment agencies

-- Referring dermatologists of the Clinical Network for Trials in Dermatology
+- Referring dermatologists in the Clinical Network for Trials in Dermatology